OreCoDev/web-sprint-challenge-applied-javascript/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. What is the DOM?
+Document Object Model

 2. What is an event?
+An event is an action taken by the user.
+A click, scroll, or mouseover for example.

 3. What is an event listener?
+A method that listens for an action from the user, like a click or scroll.

 4. Why would we convert a NodeList into an Array?
+So we can use methods

 5. What is a component?
+A way of writing reusable code

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.